ygnessin/highlight_reel/README.md

 Custom Ruby and Ruby On Rails syntax highlighting for Sublime Text 2.
 Should also work with TextMate and Sublime Text 3, but hasn't been tested.
+[Sublime Docs on Syntax Definitions](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html)

 ####Ruby
  - handle `%i` and `%I` arrays as symbols